 Opt for safe, natural alternatives to the above.

 Genetics play a part for sure, but epigenetics have shown we can change the expression of our genes, and that lifestyle is more powerful than genetic predisposition.
-While the thyroid produces T4 and miniscule amounts of T3 (the active hormone), T4 is converted by the liver and bodily tissues as required by the body as every cell needs these hormones to regulate metabolism.
-If you have HT, tests may reveal you have an extremely low level of Vitamin D as well, which is common in those with an under active thyroid gland.
-Vitamin D3, like T3 and T4, is a hormone, needed by the body for many important functions including thyroid function.
+While the thyroid produces T4 and miniscule amounts of T3 (the active hormone).
+T4 is converted by the liver and bodily tissues as required by the body as every cell needs these hormones to regulate metabolism.
+If you have HT, tests may reveal you have an extremely low level of Vitamin D. This is common in those with an under active thyroid gland.
+Vitamin D3, like T3 and T4, is a hormone needed by the body for many important functions including thyroid function.

 THE ROLE OF THE GUT

 One of the biggest contributors to any autoimmune disease is “leaky gut” or intestinal permeability.
 This is literally where all health and disease starts.
 The gut is the interface between you and the outside world.
 Where nutrients are allowed into the bloodstream and where toxins, pathogens and undigested food are blocked.
 When these creep through openings in the intestinal lining the immune system mounts an attack.
 Sadly though, it ends up attacking itself.

 Antibiotics are the biggest culprit in causing intestinal permeability, but so are many medications, excess alcohol, junk food, wheat and a long list of food-like substances we substitute for real food, and which cause mayhem in the microbiome – the complex world of the 100 trillion bacteria which live in and on us to protect us.
 Studies show now that the microbiome is pivotal to every aspect of our health, and this includes the thyroid gland.